 Your risk of complications may also increase if you have:

 What to Expect TOP

 Prior to Procedure

 You will receive a local anesthetic to numb the skin on your lower back.
 An IV will be placed.
-You will receive a sedative, pain medicine, and antibiotics through this IV.
+You will receive a sedative, pain medication, and antibiotics through this IV.

 A nephrostomy is usually done in an outpatient setting.
 You will not need to stay in the hospital overnight.
 Ultrasound or x-ray images will be used to locate your kidney and guide the doctor.
 A needle will be inserted through your skin and into your kidney.
 A contrast material will be injected through the needle to better view the kidney on the x-ray.
 The catheter will then be placed into your kidney.
 The catheter will come out of your skin and be attached to a collection bag.
 A dressing will be placed at the insertion site.
 Urine will drain from your kidney into the collection bag.

 After the procedure, you will be monitored for 8-12 hours to make sure the catheter is draining urine.
 The urine may appear bloody at first.
-But, it will clear over time.
+It will clear over time.

 You may feel soreness at the insertion site for several days after your nephrostomy.
-Your doctor will give you medicine to help with the pain.
+You will be given medication to help with the pain.

 At the Care Center